LdB-ECM/Raspberry-Pi/README.md

 The first step is xRTOS our start point with a 4 core switcher with simple round robin task schedule.
 Each core is manually loaded with 2 tasks and will create an idle task when started.
 The 2 tasks are simple moving the bars on screen at this stage.
 >
-The second step with the MMU turned on has now also been added.
+**Update:** The second step with the MMU turned on has now also been added.
 >
 Multicore code has been given it's own repository
 >